-10> In your notebook, rewrite the sentences, using the idiomatic expressions with the word 'bone'.

-- 1 All the shops reduce their prices during the January sales.
+- 10) In your notebook, rewrite the sentences, using the idiomatic expressions with the word 'bone'. - 1 All the shops reduce their prices during the January sales.

-- 2 I tried to learn as much as possible about genetics before my biology test.

-- 3 Money was what we mainly disagreed on.

-- 4 Tom said he wanted to talk to me about something annoying I'd done.

-- 5 My aunt is never ashamed to express her views freely.

-- 6 It's high time you stopped being so lazy!

-- 11> Add the correct suffixes to the words or word parts below in order to create personality adjectives.
-Then work in pairs and tell each other about a person you regard as:
+All the shops cut their prices to the bone during the January sales. - 2 tried to learn as much as possible about genetics before my biology test.
+I tried to bone up on genetics as much as possible before my biology test. - 3 Money was what we mainly disagreed on.
+Money was the bone of contention for us. - 4 Tom said he wanted to talk to me about something annoying I'd done.
+Tom said he had a bone to pick with me - 5 My aunt is never ashamed to express her views freely.
+My aunt makes no bones about her views. - 6 It's high time you stopped being so lazy!
+It's high time you stopped being so bone idle! - 11> Add the correct suffixes to the words or word parts below in order to create personality adjectives.
+Then work in pairs and tell each other about a person you regard as: - confrontational - dismissive - quick-witted - high-spirited - pushy - reserved a narrative • sequence and flow

-- confrontation

-- high-spirit

-- dismiss

-quick-wit

-- push

-- reserv 🖾